Best Time To Visit Lower Antelope Canyon (+ Essential Tips For Your Visit)

 Where To Stay Near Antelope Canyon

 The closest town to Antelope Canyon is Page, Arizona.
-Most travelers that stay in Page are going to be there for Antelope Canyon and Horseshoe Bend.
-While this town is quite small, there are still some comfortable hotel options here at affordable prices.
+Most travelers who stay in Page are there for Antelope Canyon and Horseshoe Bend.

-A 1 or 2-night stay in Page will give you the time required to explore all the area has to offer (Glen Canyon Dam, Toadstool Hoodoos Trail, Horseshoe Bend, etc).
+A 1 or 2-night stay in Page will give you the time required to explore all the area has to offer (Antelope Canyon, Glen Canyon Dam, Toadstool Hoodoos Trail, Horseshoe Bend, etc).

-Hyatt Place Page Lake Powell – This highly rated hotel is located in the center of Page, only a 10-minute drive away from both Horseshoe Bend and Antelope Canyon.
+Hyatt Place Page Lake Powell – Only a 10-minute drive away from both Horseshoe Bend and Antelope Canyon.
+Comes with free breakfast!

-Wingate by Wyndham Page Lake Powell – This is another highly rated hotel located a 7-minute drive away from Horseshoe Bend and a 13-minute drive from Antelope Canyon.
+Wingate by Wyndham Page Lake Powell – Located a 7-minute drive away from Horseshoe Bend and a 13-minute drive from Antelope Canyon.
+Also offers free breakfast.

 Frequently Asked Questions